scott-w/reps-js/README.md

 Reps to track your latest workouts and plot your next lifts

+## System Requirements

+This app is tested and runs on OS X El Capitan and Ubuntu 14.04, with Postgres 9.x.

 ## Installing dependencies

 To install dependencies, install Node and NPM for your system and then: